Michigan State University masthead graphic Michigan State University masthead graphic

 Presented at the following times:

-Saturday, April 5, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility First Floor, East Wing
+Saturday, April 11, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202

-Sunday, April 6, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility First Floor, East Wing
+Sunday, April 12, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 Every day we turn on our faucets, showers, dishwashers, laundry machines, and countless other water-dependent conveniences without stopping to consider: Where does all that water come from?
 For the tri-county region of Clinton, Eaton, and Ingham counties, 100% of our water comes from below ground.
 Through a private well or a public utility, we all rely heavily on groundwater.
-Stop by and learn all about groundwater as we build the region’s Saginaw aquifer in a cup!
+Stop by and learn all about groundwater as we build the region’s Saginaw Aquifer in a Cup!

 Learn more about All About Groundwater: Saginaw's Aquifer in a Cup

-• STEAM Expo Days 149
+• STEAM Expo Days 136

 • All Water is Connected and Ours to Protect

-Saturday, April 5, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Second Floor, West Wing
+Saturday, April 11, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Second Floor, West Wing

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 There is a lot of water in the world but very little of it is safe to drink.
 Stop by our booth and find out how you can protect Michigan's drinking water as well as water resources immediately around you, in your watershed, in aquatic ecosystems, and beyond!
-We will have a water trivia game, crafts, and a dazzling groundwater model that shows how the water cycle connects the water above ground that we can see to the water below ground that we cannot see.
+We will have a water trivia game, crafts, and a dazzling groundwater model that shows how the water cycle connects the water above ground that we can see and to the water below ground that we cannot see.
 We will use dyes to show how pollution moves through the water cycle and offer tips on how you can be a water steward.

 Learn more about All Water is Connected and Ours to Protect

-• STEAM Expo Days 149
+• STEAM Expo Days 136

 • Amazing Animal Adaptations